-On 31 January – 1 February 2019, the IIJ welcomed criminal justice experts from eight countries and international organizations to Malta to contribute to the development of a dynamic new curriculum to support the implementation and operationalization of the IIJ Good Practices for Central Authorities.
-The IIJ Good Practices for Central Authorities – published in 2018 and developed under the auspices of the IIJ Global Central Authorities Initiative – are a set of internationally-recognized good practices for Central Authorities addressing the institutional, legal and practical considerations needed to facilitate effective international cooperation in terrorism and transnational crime cases.
+On 31 January – 1 February 2019, the IIJ was pleased to welcome to Malta criminal justice experts from eight countries and international organisations to contribute to the development of a dynamic new curriculum to support the implementation and operationalisation of the IIJ Good Practices for Central Authorities.
+The IIJ Good Practices – published in 2018 and developed under the auspices of the IIJ Global Central Authorities Initiative – are a set of internationally-recognised good practices for Central Authorities addressing the institutional, legal and practical considerations needed to facilitate effective international cooperation in terrorism and transnational crime cases.

 During the two-day curriculum development meeting, the national criminal justice experts, along with representatives from the United Nations Office on Drugs and Crime (UNODC) and the United Nations Asia and Far East Institute for the Prevention of Crime and Treatment of Offenders (UNAFEI), identified and exchanged views on challenges to effective international judicial cooperation common in regional criminal cases and developed practical case studies addressing these challenges for use in forthcoming workshops.
 Participants also formulated suggestions on how Central Authorities should operate – including in regard to sharing evidence (formally and informally) and responding to extradition requests – that will be highlighted at the regional events.

 The new curriculum will guide IIJ-led regional workshops in 2019 and 2020 that will bring together judges, prosecutors, and investigators for multi-stakeholder capacity building on judicial cooperation and to encourage participating countries to adopt legislation, policies and procedures in line with the IIJ Good Practices for Central Authorities.